abridged/collabland-dev/help-docs/command-center/create-a-tgr/bitcoin-tgr.md

 import img1 from '@site/static/img/tutorial/command-center/bitcoin-stamps-tgr.png';
 import img2 from '@site/static/img/tutorial/command-center/bitcoin-ordinals-tgr.png';

-Create communities with Collab.Land’s Token-Gating Rules for communities based on Bitcoin NFTs: STAMPS and Ordinals.

 ## Overview

-Collab.Land supports token-gating for both Bitcoin STAMPS and Bitcoin Ordinals NFTs.
-Create a Bitcoin community today!
+Use Collab.Land’s Token-Gating Rules in the [Command Center](../../key-features/command-center) to gate Discord roles on Bitcoin **STAMPS** and **Ordinals** NFTs.
+The sections below walk through setup for each type.

 ## Bitcoin STAMPS